ishikawa/modipyd/docs/en/source/index.rst

 * `ZenTest: Automated test scaffolding for Ruby <http://www.zenspider.com/ZSS/Products/ZenTest/>`_ The original autotest tool for Ruby
 * `pyautotest <http://github.com/dbr/pyautotest/>`_ Unittest notifier: Notification of unittest passes and failures, via Growl.
 Like autotest for Python
 * `Is there something like 'autotest' for Python unittests? - Stack Overflow <http://stackoverflow.com/questions/108892/is-there-something-like-autotest-for-python-unittests>`_
+* `sphinx-theme-modipyd repository`_ The stylesheet and image files used by this site are freely available to download and use in your project.

 .. toctree::